 Fairbanks is a medium-sized city located in the state of Alaska.
 With a population of 30,917 people and 14 constituent neighborhoods, Fairbanks is the second largest community in Alaska.

-In terms of college education, Fairbanks is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.24% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Fairbanks is somewhat higher than in the average US city of 21.84%: 27.24% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Fairbanks in 2018 was $31,060, which is middle income relative to Alaska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $124,240 for a family of four.
 However, Fairbanks contains both very wealthy and poor people as well.